GeoscienceAustralia/dea-knowledge-hub/docs/validation/quarterly-report/2026-q2/index.md

 :::{figure} ./VICPW-Map.png

 In the figure, the blue lines show the location of VICPW Long and the yellow lines show the location of VICPW Short.
+The overpass data from
+Landsat 8 are affected by the poor AOD correction for this location and date, resulting in a less than ideal comparison between field and overpass data.
+However, this work was the first successful demonstration of full-range spectrometer data collected over an intertial zone, which would have been exceedingly difficult with hand-held instrumentation.

 ## Summary of Band-by-Band Matching